PubInv/unscrew-propeller/README.md

 # The Unscrew Propeller

 In November of 2022 I developed this idea and ordered three-d printed parts, which arrived in January 2023.
 After making a test apparatus, I was surprised that it seemd to actually work on the first try.
-My apparatus was powered by a rotary battery-powered drill with the trigger zip-tied down.

 The idea was to make a shape that was as little like a screw as possible.
 Inspired by the Coanda effect and the fact that jets of rapidly moving fluid tend to stay in contact with objects that change shape slowly,